Skip to main content

 Overview

-Voice agents may occasionally mispronounce certain words — especially proper nouns, brand names, or Hebrew words with ambiguous pronunciation.
-The pronunciation dictionary lets you define word-to-respelling mappings per agent.
+Voice agents may occasionally mispronounce certain words — especially proper nouns, brand names, or Hebrew words with ambiguous pronunciation (Hebrew is written without vowels, so one spelling can be read several ways).
+The pronunciation dictionary lets you define a per-word override for each agent.

 Format